PaivarintaJohannes/GSM-radar/360Tutka/README.md

 # Arduino Radar System with SMS Alerts
 By Johannes Päivärinta, Ville Niemi Jere Siermala and Janne Pauna

-### This is an Arduino-based radar system that uses two ultrasonic sensors to
-detect objects within a certain range and alerts the user via SMS if an object is detected.
+This is an Arduino-based radar system that uses two ultrasonic sensors and a SIM900 module to detect objects within a certain range and alert the user via SMS if an object is detected.
 The system also includes a servo motor that rotates the sensors to scan a wider area.
 The code is written in C++ and requires the Servo and SoftwareSerial libraries to be installed in the Arduino IDE.